cjug/cjug-meeting-intro/sections/cjug.md

  * Growth Professionally
  * Looks great on the Resume (also be a hit at parties... maybe)

 --section--
-##OSS @ CJUG: Maven Plugins and Arquillian
- * Lunch Hour Webinar TOMORROW - June 19
- * Hosted by Josh Juneau and Bob Paulin
- * RSVP on Meetup.com now!

---section--
-##Edson Yanaga Presents: Coding That Sparks Joy with Quarkus
- * The "supersonic, subatomic" Java framework for GraalVM and Hotspot
- * Red Hat's Director of Developer Experience, Java Champion and Microsoft MVP
+##Steve Gelman Presents: By Jupiter!
+A Whirlwind Introduction to JUnit 5
+ * Learn all about JUnit 5 and what it has to offer
+ * CJUG member!
- * July 11th at TBD
+ * July 23 @ TBD
- * RSVP on Meetup.com now!
+ * RSVP on meetup.com now!

 --section--